Redefining Aerial Excellence! Let’s Elevate – Innovate – Dominate!

 The Wandhala Drone Project is funded by the Regional Economic Futures Fund (REFF), and is part of a broader initiative to leverage advanced technology for land management and conservation to create sustainable jobs and stronger, diverse economies in the South West, Darling Downs and South Burnett (including Cherbourg) Regions.

-These certifications will increase the range of services Indigenous organisations and individuals are able to offer within agricultural and renewable energy supply chains, including cultural and environmental monitoring and assessment activities.
+This training will increase the range of services Indigenous organisations and individuals are able to offer within agricultural and renewable energy supply chains.

 Meet the Project Coordinators